trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     `Effect.addFinalizer`, `Config`, `Schema`, `FileSystem`,
     `KeyValueStore`.
 - Rewrite shape:
-  - Model one service at a time as a `Context` service plus scoped layer.
+  - Model one remaining service at a time as a `Context` service plus scoped layer or ref-backed state slice.
   - Store mutable service state in `Ref` or `SynchronizedRef`.
+  - Run service main programs with platform runtime entrypoints such as `NodeRuntime.runMain`; keep `ManagedRuntime` only for compatibility Promise facades.
   - Replace polling sleep loops with schedules where behavior allows.
   - Decode persisted payloads and config with schemas at boundaries.
 - Tests: